Prepare for MTD for Income Tax in FreeAgent

 Preparing your accounts in FreeAgent

-Before you send quarterly updates to HMRC using FreeAgent, there are a number of things you’ll need to check to ensure that FreeAgent creates an accurate quarterly report for your business.
+Before you send quarterly updates to HMRC using FreeAgent, there are a number of things you’ll need to check to ensure that FreeAgent creates an accurate quarterly report for your relevant income stream.

 1. Check your accounting dates